 2.1.1.b Number of people benefiting from the development of community adaptation plans, disaggregated by age and gender • Exclusion of community from the planning process (R) Policy changes related to schemes may adversely or positively impact the project.
-Output 2.1.2 Linkages facilitated between community members and financial services and existing schemes for long- term sustainability of adaptation plans 2.1.2.a Percentage of households in targeted communities with access to savings products and micro finance, by gender and age 2.1.2.b Number of linkages facilitated and finance TBD 0 50% increase on baseline Baseline & Endline Survey Baseline & Endline Survey • Outcome 2.2 Increased mobilized for CAPs 2.2.a Climate resilience TBD TBD Baseline & Endline • benefits to community members through capacity score Survey • implementing adaptation plans and diversifying livelihoods 2.2.b Number of HHs benefiting from increased income from adapting their farming practices due to LMCS, by age and gender of HH head 0 33,527 HHs Output 2.2.1 Communities and households provided with technical assistance and resources to implement adaptation measures 2.2.1.a.
-No. and type of adaptation assets created or strengthened in support of individual livelihood strategies 0 TBD during participatory CAP planning process Project reports Communities and households may consider asset creation activities as social safety net programme and not take much interest in its continuity beyond the project (R) 2.2.1.b.
-Number of community level assets created / restored 0 40 minor irrigation reservoirs, TBC at inception Project reports Output 2.2.2 Farmers trained and equipped to develop and implement diversified on-farm and off- farm livelihood options 2.2.2.a.
-Number of climate resilient value chain analyses conducted 0 4 (TBC) Value Chain Study reports Recovery from economic crisis is fast and markets are conducive to project activities in Sri Lanka (A)
+Output 2.1.2 Linkages facilitated between community members and financial services and existing schemes for long-term sustainability of adaptation plans 2.1.2.a Percentage of households in targeted communities with access to savings products and micro finance, by gender and age 224 2.1.2.b Number of linkages facilitated and finance TBD 0 50% increase on baseline TBD at inception Baseline & Endline Survey Baseline & Endline Survey • Outcome 2.2 Increased benefits to community members through mobilized for CAPs 2.2.a Climate resilience capacity score TBD TBD Baseline & Endline Survey • implementing adaptation plans and diversifying livelihoods 2.2.b Number of HHs benefiting from increased income from adapting their farming practices due to LMCS, by age and gender of HH head 0 33,527 HHs Output 2.2.1 Communities and households provided with technical assistance and resources to implement adaptation measures 2.2.1.a.
+No. and type of adaptation assets created or strengthened in support of individual livelihood strategies 0 TBD during participatory CAP planning process Project reports • Communities and households may consider asset creation activities as social safety net programme and not take much interest in its continuity beyond the project (R) 2.2.1.b.
+Number of community level assets created / restored 0 40 minor irrigation reservoirs, TBC at inception Project reports , , , , , Output 2.2.2 Farmers trained and equipped to develop and implement diversified on-farm and off-farm livelihood options 2.2.2.a.
+Number of climate resilient value chain analyses conducted 0 4 (TBC) Value Chain Study reports • Recovery from economic crisis is fast and markets are conducive to project activities in Sri Lanka (A)

-&lt;sup>224 This may be determined using the new WFP CRF Potential Investment Capacity indicator
+224 This may be determined using the new WFP CRF Potential Investment Capacity indicator

-2.2.2.b Number of community members trained and equipped to develop and implement diversified on-farm and off- farm livelihoods, 0 7,300 Project reports Major disaster event may lead to project delays disaggregated by age and gender 2.2.2.c Number of women and youth entrepreneurs mentored on climate resilient and inclusive enterprise systems 0 At least 12 in each country, TBD at inception Project reports
+2.2.2.b Number community men trained and equ develop and implication diversified on-far farm livelihoods nbers ipped to plement arm and off- 7,300 Project reports Major disaster event may lead to project delays disaggregated by gender 2.2.2.c Number and youth entre mentored on clir resilient and incenterprise systems of women preneurs mate At least 12 in each country, TBD at inception Project reports